-Whether you are looking for some travel games for a lengthy road trip or some games for an airplane ride, we’ve got you covered.
-We have laid out the best travel games for kids.
-Some of these can be purchased and others can be played for free, but
+We have laid out the best travel activity ideas for kids.
+Some of these can be purchased and others can be played for free.

 Let’s take a look at some ways to have fun and resulting in a great travel experience.

-Fun Travel Games for Kids
+Fun Travel activities for Kids

 1. Mad Libs Junior